amatsuda/active_decorator/README.md

 Sometimes you may want to use decorators outside of Action View, for example, for background tasks for ActiveJob.
-For such use case, ActiveDecorator module provides `with_view_context` method that takes some kind of Action View and a block.
+For such use case, ActiveDecorator module provides `run_with` method that takes some kind of Action View and a block.

 ```ruby